Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 you brew is increased by an amount equal to your Alchemy Supplies proficiency.

-Lastly, if a poison you brewed deals damage, one of the damage dice is automatically
+Lastly, if a poison you brewed deals damage, it deals one more damage die than normal.

 Your speed increases by .5 meters/sec and you gain 1 proficiency in both Climb and